OpenStack VXLAN

 Step 1: Configure the ML2 Plugin

-Edit /etc/neutron/plugins/ml2/ml2_conf.ini on the controller:
+Edit /etc/neutron/plugins/ml2/ml2_conf.ini on the controller node:

 [ml2]